 Active Portfolio Management

 Portfolio management is the process of selecting and maintaining a group of investments according to your objectives and risk tolerance.
-Though professionals offer it, investors can also take the tenets into account when building their portfolio, such as diversification, asset allocation, rebalancing, and the use of a benchmark.
+Though professionals offer portfolio management, investors can also rely on these tenets when building their own portfolios: including diversification, asset allocation and rebalancing, the impact of taxes and fees, and the use of a benchmark.

 SoFi Invest®